Understanding What Makes a DWI a Felony: Key Factors Explained

 Injury, Death, and Accident-Related Felony DWI

 What makes a DWI a felony often involves accident consequences.
-Intoxication manslaughter—causing death while driving impaired—constitutes second-degree felony in Texas carrying 2-20 years prison.
-Vehicular homicide charges in other states impose similar penalties ranging from 3-15 years depending on circumstances and prior record.
+Intoxication manslaughter—causing death while driving impaired—constitutes a serious felony offense in Texas.
+Vehicular homicide charges in other states impose similar with penalties that vary by jurisdiction and circumstances and prior record.

 Intoxication assault—causing serious bodily injury through impaired driving—also triggers felony classification.
 Serious bodily injury includes permanent disfigurement, protracted loss of bodily function, or substantial injury risk.
 These charges carry 2-10 years prison even for first-time offenders with no prior drunk driving history.